criecm/ansible-role-common/README.md

       * `version` (master)
   * `crons`,`host_crons`,`role_crons`:
     list of dicts for cron module
-  * `munin_host` ('') — and other variables in criecm.munin role
-    Munin master host (from inventory)
-    If not empty, will trigger criecm.munin role for master and/or nodes
   * `ocsinventory_server` ('')
     If present, install and configure openinventory-agent
   * `root_shell` (zsh)